adrajagopal/pe-projects/markdowns/questions+priorities.md

     * update SomeTrails admin form to be able to add and delete trails to/from a dataset
     * JSON and forms
     * build a PHP repeater

+# Topics to discuss

+## templating the margins/paddings rules on my site

+## general site walkthrough